-Most industry followers and insiders are probably well aware of the 4 stages of modernisation and the direction towards automation.
+Most industry followers and insiders are probably well aware of the 4 stages of mining process modernisation and the direction towards automation.
 The 4 stages include the ancient artificial stage-mining (mentioned above), mechanised mining, automated mining to the absolutely unmanned ‘Smart Mining’.

 While the operational pressure, efficiency and production levels have evidently progressed in exponents over the centuries through these 3 stages to our current stage of automation, these improvements are not well maintained as mining operations worldwide have decreased in efficiency by 28% in terms of digging compared to a decade ago.
-Likewise, the current automation levels are not exactly matching the mining industry’s needs as it is still facing challenges globally to keep up with the rising energy and digging costs as ore grades degrade and become deeper and deeper to access with time.
+Likewise, the current automation levels are not exactly matching the mining industry’s needs as it is still facing challenges globally to keep up with the rising energy and digging costs as ore grades degrade and become deeper and inaccessible with time.

 So What exactly is different with the next stage of this ‘Smart mining’ from the present automated mining stage?